Transitland v2 REST API

 The Transitland REST API provides a simple, easy to use interface for basic queries about feeds, feed versions, stops, routes, trips, schedules, and other basic transit information.
 These APIs also provide direct access to GTFS files and can even dynamically generate static map images.

-The Transitland REST API uses the following endpoint:
+The Transitland REST API uses endpoints under the following base URL:

 You will need to send your API key as part of the request to this endpoint.
 It can be specified through either the

 Don't have a Transitland v2 API key?
 Follow these instructions.